vetripy/vetripy/README.md

 **What it does:**
 - Matches orders using price-time priority (the same model real exchanges use)
 - Supports Limit, Market, IOC, and Fill-or-Kill order types
+- Self-trade prevention with a configurable policy (cancel-newest, cancel-oldest, cancel-both)
-- Event-sourced design — every state change is a TradeEvent or OrderUpdateEvent
+- Event-sourced design — every state change is a TradeEvent, OrderUpdateEvent, or CommandRejectedEvent
-- Command-based input — NewOrderCommand, CancelOrderCommand
+- Command-based input — NewOrderCommand, CancelOrderCommand — purely numeric on the hot path, no String identity anywhere in the match loop
-- Runs in both SYNC and ASYNC modes
+- Runs in both SYNC and ASYNC modes, ASYNC backed by an LMAX Disruptor ring buffer

 **Why the architecture decisions matter:**

 The engine uses a single-threaded deterministic loop — the same design philosophy behind LMAX Disruptor and most high-performance exchange cores.
 Concurrency bugs in matching engines cause incorrect fills and financial loss.
 Single-threaded + sequenced = provably correct.

 Key structures:
-- `TreeMap` for buy/sell books — price-sorted, O(log n) insertion
+- `TreeMap` for buy/sell price levels — price-sorted, O(log n) insertion
-- `HashMap` for order index — O(1) lookups by order ID
+- `Long2ObjectHashMap` (Agrona) for the order index — O(1) lookup by order ID, no boxing
-- `LinkedHashSet` at each price level — FIFO queue for time priority
+- An intrusive doubly-linked list per price level — `prev`/`next` pointers live on `Order` itself, so cancelling an order anywhere in the queue is O(1), not a linear scan.
+Cancels are typically the majority of order flow on a real venue, so this was the highest-leverage data structure fix in the codebase.
 - `MatchContext` — atomically collects all events produced by a single command

 **What I'm working on next:**
+- A journal + snapshot layer for deterministic replay and crash recovery
-- Microsecond benchmarking with JMH
+- Microsecond benchmarking with JMH and async-profiler
-- Ring buffers instead of BlockingQueues
+- Symbol sharding across multiple engine instances

 [View the project →](https://github.com/vetripy/mini-exchange-engine)